High-fidelity, quasi-deterministic entanglement generation using phase-matched spectral islands in a zero-added-loss

 To evaluate these metrics for same-island heralding we will assume the ZALM QTX sends at most one photon-pair herald per pump pulse to Alice and Bob, in keeping with a ZALM QRX architecture that allocates only one qubit of quantum memory to each pump pulse.
-The probability that Alice and Bob are sent a true $n$th-island herald---and hence a polarization-entangled photon pair---on a particular pump pulse in this case is therefore
+The probability that Alice and Bob are sent a true $n$th-island herald---and hence a polarization-entangled photon pair---on a particular pump pulse in this case is therefore~\cite{footnoteB}

 i.e., half the probability that at least one island heralds.
 Our assumption of lossless QTX optics and unit-efficiency, PNR-capable SPDs with no dark counts immediately implies, from Eq.~(\ref{islands_state}), that a $|\psi^\pm\rangle_{S_{1_n}S_{2_n}}$ true herald results in a $|\psi^\pm\rangle_{S_{1_n}S_{2_n}}$ biphoton being transmitted.
 So, the ideal islands-based ZALM QTX with same-island heralding realizes unit Bell-state fraction ($\mathcal{B} = 1$) and unit Bell-state fidelity ($\mathcal{F} = 1$).
 Figure~\ref{Lossless_Ptrue} plots the per-pump-pulse probability of a true herald versus the average number of signal-idler pairs per SPDC island per pump pulse for $N_I = 2, 4, 6, \ldots, 12$ islands.